ScienceParkStudyGroup/rna-seq-lesson/setup.md

 <!-- /MarkdownTOC -->

-# Option 1: using a Docker image
+# Option 1 (preferred): using a Docker image

 The preferred option to install all softwares and packages is to use a tailor-made Docker image.
 See [this nice introduction to Docker here](https://aws.amazon.com/docker/).

-There are two Docker images necessary to complete this
+There are two Docker images necessary to complete this RNA-seq lesson:
+1. The command-line Docker `fastq-latest` image necessary to perform all bioinformatic analyses on the sequencing files: trimming, alignment and count table generation.
+2. The RStudio Docker `rnaseq-latest` image necessary to perform all count-related analyses: EDA, differential expression and downstream functional analyses.

-## Bioinformatics (episodes 03 and 04)
+## `fastq-latest` image for bioinformatic steps (episodes 03 and 04)

+This Docker image will allow you to complete the [episodes 03](https://scienceparkstudygroup.github.io/rna-seq-lesson/03-qc-of-sequencing-results/index.html) and [04](https://scienceparkstudygroup.github.io/rna-seq-lesson/04-bioinformatic-workflow/index.html) that work on _fastq_ sequencing files.

-The Docker image is called `fastq` and contains softwares and data required for the command-line part of the lesson.
+The Docker image is called `fastq-latest` and contains softwares and data required for the command-line part of the lesson.
+It can be found [found at the Science Park Study Group DockerHub](https://hub.docker.com/repository/docker/scienceparkstudygroup/master-gls) with the tag `rnaseq-latest`.

 > ## Before you start
 >
 > Before the training, please make sure you have done the following:
 >
-> 1. First, install [Docker desktop](https://www.docker.com/products/docker-desktop) for your operating system.
+> 1. First, install [Docker desktop](https://www.docker.com/products/docker-desktop) for your operating system (Mac OS X or Windows).
 > 2. If needed, install Shell Bash: [follow these instructions](http://swcarpentry.github.io/shell-novice/setup.html).
 > 3. Open a new Shell Bash window and navigate to a folder that will be your workspace.
 For instance, you could create a folder named `rnaseq-tutorial/` on your Desktop and move inside with the Shell using `cd ~/Desktop/rnaseq-tutorial/`.
 > 4. In a Shell Bash window, type the following command: `docker run -it --name bioinfo -v $PWD:/home/ scienceparkstudygroup/master-gls:fastq-latest`.
 This will download a Docker image for the bioinformatic part of the course, create and run a container where Bash will be running.
 You will enter the container directly where you can start working.